ESTA Visa America: Applicant FAQs

 Is ESTA a visa?

 No, ESTA is not a visa and does not confer any rights to enter the US.
-In the same way a US visa does not guarantee entry into the US, ESTA holders will also be subject to immigration control at the border.
+In the same way as a US visa does not guarantee entry into the US, ESTA holders will also be subject to immigration control at the border.

 I already have a US visa – do I still need ESTA authorization?